 - Maintain and strengthen the City’s historic preservation program in concert with the City’s planning and regulatory efforts.

-The Historic Commission meets monthly on the fourth Friday, from 10am-12pm.
+The Historic Commission meets monthly on the fourth Tuesday, from 4:30pm-6:30pm.
 All meetings are open to the public.
 An opportunity is provided at the beginning of each meeting for general public comment.
 Additionally, time is allotted for property owners to discuss alterations they are contemplating for their historic properties.

 For more information on our meetings and instructions on how to join us, please visit https://springfieldoregonspeaks.org/

 Written by Kristin Kraaz, Assistant City Attorney – Indigenous Peoples’ Day 2019

 Every community owes its existence and vitality to generations from around the world who contributed their hopes, dreams, and energy to making the history that lead to the this moment.
 Some came here by choice from distant homes in hope of a better life, some were brought here against their will, and some have lived on this land for more generations than can be counted.
 Trust and acknowledgement are critical to building mutual respect and connection across barriers.

 And so, we would like to begin by acknowledging that the land we are on, that we now call “Springfield,” is located within the traditional Indigenous homeland of the Kalapuya people.
 The Kalapuya people have stewarded this land in Springfield, between two rivers, throughout generations, and I ask you to join me in acknowledging their elders both past and present, as well as future generations.
 We acknowledge that the City of Springfield shares its history with the exclusion and erasure of many Indigenous peoples, including the Kalapuya and those who first inhabited land on which we are located.